grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 }
 ```

-Now, imagine that you are writing this Statement post-factum as a unit test in an environment that has, let us say, more than thirty Statements -- you have written the code, now you are just creating a test after test “to ensure" (as you see, this is not my favorite reason for writing unit tests) the code works.
+Now, imagine that you are writing this Statement post-factum as a unit test in an environment that has, let's say, more than thirty Statements -- you have written the code, now you are just creating a test after test “to ensure" (as you see, this is not my favorite reason for writing unit tests) the code works.
 Code, test -- pass, test -- pass, test -- pass.
 You almost always evaluate your code against the whole Specification, since it is usually easier than selecting what to evaluate each time, plus, you get more confidence this way that you did not break by mistake something that is already working.
 So, this is really: Code, Test -- all pass, test -- all pass, test -- all pass...
 Hopefully, you use some kind of snippets mechanism for creating new Statements, but if not (and many do not actually do this), once in a while, you do something like this:

 ```csharp
 public class CalculatorSpecification